Alem/django-bootstrap-crud-templates/README.rst

 * Required for minimal navigational functionality.

-For example, with a delete url named 'widget_delete', get_update_url may be defined as: ::
+For example, with a delete url named 'widget_delete', get_delete_url may be defined as: ::

     def get_delete_url( self ):